 - Cold/heat therapy, especially during the first 24-48 hours following the onset of symptoms

 - Physical therapy, which may include gentle massage, therapeutic exercise, or traction to decrease pain and increase function

-For those patients who do ultimately require surgery, Dr. Stieber offers a variety of advanced treatment options including minimally-disruptive surgical treatment and motion-preservation treatment option.
+For those patients who do ultimately require surgery, Dr. Stieber offers a variety of advanced treatment options, including minimally-disruptive surgical treatment and motion-preservation treatment options.